ezl/todo/README.md

 ## Firefox
 1. Open Firefox then go to about:debugging#/runtime/this-firefox
-2. Click on Load Temporary Add-on, finally select and import firefox extension folder
+2. Click on Load Temporary Add-on, and finally go to firefox extension folder then select manifest.json file to import it
 > If you cannot see "Load Temporary Add-on" button, go to about:config and set devtools.aboutdebugging.new-enabled to true